Oğuz Ceylan

-Oğuz Ceylan (born 15 December 1990) is a Turkish footballer who plays as a right back for TFF First League club Esenler Erokspor.
+Oğuz Ceylan (born 15 December 1990) is a Turkish footballer who plays as a right back for TFF 1.
+Lig club Bandırmaspor.

 Professional career

 Ceylan is a product of the youth academies of Kepezspor, Dardanelspor and Beşiktaş.
 He started his professional career with successive loans to Siirtspor and Rizespor.
 He left Beşiktaş in 2012, and had stints with semi-pro clubs Maraşspor, BAKspor, Kartalspor and Ümraniyespor from 2012 to 2019.
 Ceylan made his professional debut with Gazişehir Gaziantep in a 4–1 Süper Lig win over Gençlerbirliği on 26 August 2019.
 On 1 July 2019, he transferred to Gaziantep in the TFF First League, signing a 1.5 year initial contract.
 The team achieved promotion to the Süper Lig for the 2020–21 season, and Ceylan extended his contract with Gaziantep for 3 years.
 On 4 July 2022, he transferred to MKE Ankaragücü signing a 2-year contract.